jdrubin91/GeneLab-Microarray/README.md

 pip install --user GeneLab-Microarray
 ```

+**Note - GeneLab-Microarray requires matplotlib version 1.3.1 this is due to a bug with the mpld3 package that does not recognize matplotlib figures generated with version 2.2.2 to be json serializable.

 GeneLab-Microarray uses md5sum to check files that are copied/renamed.
 If you do not have this installed, run the following command (assuming you have homebrew installed):
 ```
 brew install md5sha1sum